rafald/Haskell-notes/README.md

 the {assignments} in this where clause _have access to x and y_. guard1, guard2, blah1, and blah2 _all have access to the {assignments}_ of this where clause.
 This can be helpful if multiple guards reuse the same expressions

+---
+to suck in hs files to a new project:

+1) prepare packages.yaml - specify src dir
+2) run: stack init --solver --force

+! only files starting with UPPERCASE will be incorporated